LJL1830/HPC_guide/README.md

 The model environment is separate from the analysis environment.
 Packages installed in one environment do not automatically appear in the other.

-The `model_env` described below is designed for **FengWu**.
-Other Earth2Studio models may require different optional packages, PyTorch or CUDA versions, and system libraries.
+The model_env is used for running AI weather models with Earth2Studio.
+This manual uses FengWu as the tested example.
+Other models may require different optional packages, PyTorch or CUDA versions, and system libraries.
 Before running another model, check that model's installation instructions and add its required dependencies to `model_env`.

 > [!WARNING]
 > `model_requirements.txt` is a record of the existing cluster environment.
 It contains cluster-specific versions and temporary build paths such as `file:///tmp`.
 Do not treat it as a general one-command installer on another account or cluster.